manvirag/tech_learning_tinkering/hld/problems/hotelmanagementsystem/readme.md

 ( this and book is source of truth, https://www.hellointerview.com/learn/system-design/problem-breakdowns/ticketmaster )

+Interesting fact: in book my show crash for cold play it was ~13M concurrent users.

 ## Design Hotel management system.
 Same others similar can be done like Airbnb, flight reservation, movie ticket booking etc.